jmcelroy5/Biking-Across-the-US/_posts/2014-08-27-montana-after-glacier.md

 ![alt text](http://i.imgur.com/gWHMwirl.jpg "John making banana ice cream")

-Later on the Wisconsin boys (Ryan, Jeremiah, and Brady) showed up.
+Later on the Wisconsin boys showed up.
 They said they hadn't made it more than 20 miles on their ride to Missoula before two of them got flat tires.
 A chatty lady in a pickup truck offered them a ride then insisted on taking them all the way to town.

 We lounged around outside talking while various characters drifted in an out of the scene: a couchsurfer on a road trip, a girl who was hitchhiking across the US, Bruce's energetic eight-year-old son, a lady who brought us a bowl of raspberries from the garden, and Caleb, a resident of the house who makes a living as a musician.